Cuboideb/angbandroid/README.md

 ### Changelog:

 Version 1.24 - 2020-07-22:
-- Added a mouse toggle.Turn it on to access useful commands when pressing over a grid.
+- Added a mouse toggle.
+Turn it on to access useful commands when pressing over a grid.
 The grid occupied by the player has special actions.

 Version 1.23 - 2020-07-12: